francbohuslav/http-mock-server/readme.md

 ## Instalation

 1. Clone GIT repository https://github.com/francbohuslav/http-mock-server.git.
+2. Go to directory of http-mock-server.
-2. Install node modules by command `npm i` from folder of http-mock-server.
+3. Install node modules by command `npm i`.
+4. Build app by command `npm run build`.

+Update of app can be done by `pull_and_build.bat` file.

 ---